How to Deter Squirrels from Garden & Backyard Spaces (Tip: Blood Meal)

-When heading out to the deck today to water our plants, we found seedlings dug up every which way!
+When heading out to the deck to water our plants one summer, we found seedlings dug up every which way!

-After I’d found the squirrel chew marks and uprooted plants, I decided on using blood meal to humanely deter the squirrel.
+After I’d found the squirrel chew marks and uprooted plants, I decided on using blood meal to humanely repel squirrels.

 Lo and behold, later in the afternoon while washing some dishes, I saw an Eastern gray squirrel jump up on the railing of our deck.
 The squirrel looked down at the kale with his foot thumping wildly.